Sprankle1/Sprankle1/README.md

 ## Hi there 👋
+I'm currently learning more about Data Analytics and working on small personal projects.

 <!--
 **Sprankle1/Sprankle1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.